Liberal socialism: Influences

-Principles that can be described as liberal socialist are based on the works of classical liberal, social liberal, radical, socialist and anarchist economists and philosophers such as Roberto Ardigò, Eduard Bernstein, Henry Charles Carey, G. D. H. Cole, Jean Hippolyte Colins de Ham, John Dewey, Eugen Dühring, François Huet, Benjamin Tucker, John Stuart Mill, William Ogilvie of Pittensear, Thomas Paine, Karl Polanyi, William Batchelder Greene, Pierre-Joseph Proudhon, Carlo Rosselli, Thomas Spence, Herbert Spencer and Léon Walras.
+Principles that can be described as liberal socialist are based on the works of classical liberal, social liberal, radical, socialist and anarchist economists and philosophers such as Roberto Ardigò, Eduard Bernstein, Henry Charles Carey, G. D. H. Cole, Jean Hippolyte Colins de Ham, John Dewey, Eugen Dühring, François Huet, Benjamin Tucker, John Maynard Keynes, John Stuart Mill, William Ogilvie of Pittensear, Thomas Paine, Karl Polanyi, William Batchelder Greene, Pierre-Joseph Proudhon, Carlo Rosselli, Thomas Spence, Herbert Spencer and Léon Walras.

 Other important liberal socialist figures include Norberto Bobbio, Guido Calogero, Anthony Crosland, Piero Gobetti, Theodor Hertzka, Leonard Hobhouse, Oszkár Jászi, Josef Macek, Chantal Mouffe, Franz Oppenheimer, John Rawls and R. H. Tawney.
 As an alternative social ideal, liberal socialism may be regarded as a synthesis of the ideas of Karl Marx (a socialist) and John Rawls (a liberal).
 Although not liberal socialist, the conception of land by economists and philosophers such as Henry George and Adam Smith also influenced the liberal socialist tradition.

 Theory

+Liberal socialism combines liberal commitments of individual rights, civil liberties and democracy with socialist goals of economic equality and worker empowerment, arguing that true liberty requires addressing material inequalities.
 Liberal socialism opposes laissez-faire-style economic liberalism and state socialism.
 It considers both liberty and equality as compatible with each other and mutually needed to achieve greater economic equality that is necessary to achieve greater economic liberty.
 To Polanyi, liberal socialism's goal was overcoming exploitative aspects of capitalism by expropriation of landlords and opening to all the opportunity to own land.
 It represented the culmination of a tradition initiated by the physiocrats, among others.

+Matthew McManus, lecturer in political science at the University of Michigan, in his book The Political Theory of Liberal Socialism (2024) has argued that liberal socialists, while varying tremendously in their thought and policies, share three core principles: